 North Twentymile is a really special Washington fire lookout!
-It’s the 3rd highest in Washington State in terms of elevation (7,437′) and one of only two sites in the state with twin fire lookouts: a D-6 cupola built in 1923 and a 30′ L-4 tower built in 1947.
+It’s the 3rd highest in Washington State in terms of elevation (7,437′) and one of only two sites in the state with twin fire lookouts.
+The beautifully restored 1923 D-6 cupola on the summit is one of the last remaining.

 Photos from visits in 2018 and 2020.